steinmikey/web-module-project-HTTP/README.md

 > _You added in a CRUD feature!
 Good job!
 Now let's get deleted squared away..._

-- [ ] Identify the component that holds the "button" needed for deletion.
+- [√] Identify the component that holds the "button" needed for deletion.
 Add an event handler to that button.

-- [ ] Build an event handler that makes a request to delete the currently viewed movie.
+- [√] Build an event handler that makes a request to delete the currently viewed movie.
 Observe what is returned from the request.

-- [ ] You will once again need to keep the server and state data in sync.
+- [√] You will once again need to keep the server and state data in sync.
 In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list.

-- [ ] Pass `deleteMovie` into the approprate component.
+- [√] Pass `deleteMovie` into the appropriate component.

-- [ ] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.
+- [√] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.

 #### Adding a Movie